lelylan/lelylan-ng/README.md

 ### Errors

-Lelylan Resources fires a generic `lelylan:error` event whenever 4xx or 5xx status code is returned.
-It also offers a granular error control throught by firing a `lelylan:error:<status>` event for every specific error.
+Lelylan Resources fires a generic `lelylan:error` event whenever a 4xx or 5xx status code is returned.
+It also gives you granular error control by firing a `lelylan:error:<status>` event for every specific error.
+An object containing the following params is sent to the listener event.

-Through the error object you can access to the status code and a simpe error message.
+* `status` - HTTP status code
+* `meassage` - Descriptive error message

 ```html
 <div ng-controller="LelylanController">